Carden Hill Woodland Planting

 Information about how we're planting trees in Carden Park.

-An exciting opportunity has arisen to improve Carden Park for people and wildlife by planting 2,300 trees and shrubs this winter and spring, with a further 6,000 by Spring 2022.
+An exciting opportunity has arisen to improve Carden Park for people and wildlife.

-The ‘Woodland Edge’ will be planted with trees and shrubs that form a lower, fruiting/flowering canopy that fringes the main planting.
 A printed version of these plans can be viewed in the Old Boat Community Centre during opening hours.
-A3 laminated signs are also displayed near the planting site.
+A3 laminated signs are displayed near the planting site and a version is shown below.

 This forms part of our response to the biodiversity and climate emergencies and supports our objectives to become a carbon-neutral city by the year 2030.